 As a result, applications:

-One can run more number of applications using containers than in a traditional VM environment, as containerization requires the operation of container environment rather than the entirely virtualized OS, thus saving time and resources.
+One can run more applications using containers than in a traditional VM environment, as containerization requires the operation of a container environment rather than an entirely virtualized OS, thus saving time and resources.

 Depending on the requirement, containers are classified into two types: